chuacw/CWEthGasMon/ReleaseNotes/README.md

 *WARNING*: Do not run the build script before you have a .env file in the conf subdirectory.

 There is a sample.env file that is nearly complete, located in the GasApp/conf subdirectory.
-Just get an Etherscan API key and place it there, then rename your sample.env to .env and place it in the conf file.
+Just get an Etherscan API key and place it there, then rename your sample.env to .env.

 When the build script is run, this does the following:
  * Switches into the GasApp subdirectory.